VIN-y/MissChanger/STL_Config_Instructions/v1.1 - Alpha/README.md

    * `[tool T0]` - associate the items above to T0 and provide tool specific variables (which will need to be adjusted later).

-3. Include toolhead config in the session variables are in `printer.cfg`, as shown in the code block in **step 2**.
+3. Include tool-head config in the session variables are in `printer.cfg`, as shown in the code block in **step 2**.

 4. Copy and paste the following section into the `printer.cfg` under the "SAVE_CONFIG" section, if they are not already there.